Hoverbear/hoverbear.org/_posts/2016-10-12-rust-state-machine-pattern.md

 As we can see here there are a finite number of states, and a finite number of transitions between these states.
 Now, it is possible to have a valid transition between each state and every other state, but in most cases this is not true.

-This means moving between a state such as 'Waiting' and 'Filling' should have defined semantics.
+This means moving between a state such as 'Waiting' to a state such as 'Filling' should have defined semantics.
 In our example this can be defined as "There is a bottle in place."
-In the case of a TCP stream it might be "We have received a FIN packet" which means we need to close out the stream.
+In the case of a TCP stream it might be "We have received a FIN packet" which means we need to finish closing out the stream.

 ## Determining What We Want